Spring Term 2020

 The children will continue to learn how to sound out words and learn and use digraphs and trigraphs (two or three letters that combined have a single sound).
 They will now be developing their sentence writing by using adjectives, conjunctions and sentence openers to make their sentences more interesting.
 The children will be encouraged to check their written work to see that it makes sense.
 There will be a strong focus on using full stops in the correct places; capital letters at the beginning of a sentence and for proper nouns and smaller and neater handwriting with letters correctly formed and orientated.
 The children will be writing stories, recounts and reports and learning how to write instructions.
 They will also be looking at information texts and their features and discovering the differences between a fiction and non-fiction text.

-The weekly spelling list in the books will continue to be sent home on Thursday for your child to be tested on the following Thursday.
+The green spelling book will continue to be sent home every Thursday with new words that the children need to learn.
+They will be tested on these words at school the following Thursday.
 Please help your child to learn these at home.

 You should expect book bags home every night.
-Books will continue to be changed on Tuesdays and Thursdays.
+Books will continue to be changed on Mondays, Wednesdays and Fridays.
 Children benefit from reading a book more than once as this encourages fluency in reading and good expression, recognition of unfamiliar words and promotes better comprehension of the text.
+There is a reading information booklet on the school website that offers guidance on how to support your child with reading and suggests questions you can ask to help develop their comprehension skills.
 Please try to hear your child read for at least five minutes every day, or as often as you can and write comments in the reading record book when you have heard your child read.
 If there is no comment in the book we will not know it has been read and therefore it will not be changed.
 Please return book and bag every day even if the book has not been read.

 Show and Tell

-Remember, if there is anything that you do not understand or anything that worries you about your child and their education, please get in touch; I am here to help.
+Finally, if there is anything that you do not understand or anything that worries you about your child and their education, please get in touch.